JoelFaldin/c-learning/calendar/readme.md

 ./a.out
 ```

-Result: A nicely formatted grid of december 2025, highlighting current day.
+Result: A nicely formatted grid of the current date, highlighting current day.